 In March 2020, GASB issued Statement No. 94, Public-private and Public-public Partnership Arrangements (PPPs).
 The primary objective of this Statement is to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements (PPPs).
-GASB Statement No. 94 will be effective for the fiscal year beginning after September 30, 2023.
+GASB Statement No. 94 is effective for the fiscal years beginning after June 15, 2022.
+Management does not believe that this Statement had a material effect on the financial statements.